aws-samples/amazon-ec2-image-builder-samples/CloudFormation/Docker/ubuntu-dotnet-web-application/README.md

 > **Note:** The walkthrough below still shows .NET 5 commands, and .NET 5 is past end of support - substitute a current .NET version when you build your application.

-This is a sample template that demonstrates how to use EC2 Image Builder CloudFormation resources to build an Ubuntu 22.04 Docker container image that can host a .NET web application.
+This is a sample template that demonstrates how to use EC2 Image Builder CloudFormation resources to build an Ubuntu Docker container image (from the latest Ubuntu LTS base image) that can host a .NET web application.
 The image will be published to the specified Amazon Elastic Container Registry (ECR) repository.

 The `DotnetS3SourceTarFile` parameter has no default - build and upload your own .NET web application to an S3 bucket you own first (see the walkthrough below), then pass its S3 URI when deploying the stack.